Why the Founder of Hope Has Arrived Decided to Get Involved in the Suffering of Others

 When I was first diagnosed, the medical world offered me virtually no hope, leaving me desperately searching for something to stand on.
 At first, hope emerged quietly and cautiously.
 Eventually, it grew, and I found my sea legs in the turbulent waters of cancer.
 Eventually, it became a rock on which to stand and weather the onslaught of treatment, scans and appointments.

 But more importantly I found hope through my relationship with God, the one they call The Living Hope—indeed he became my bedrock of hope, even more than medicine.

 My dad first proposed the idea of creating Hope Has Arrived, even while I was still in treatment.
 For a long time, it scared me, nearly as much as facing cancer.

-As my health improved, rather than return to cancer, I wanted to distance myself from it.
+As my health improved, rather than return to cancer or anything related to it, I wanted to distance myself.
 Strike it from the record, expunge the whole experience, if that were possible.

 I certainly did not want to talk to others with cancer, especially those who were still in the battle.
-Their fragility reminded me of my own fragility.
-Their suffering reminded me of my suffering.
-Their fear reminded me that I am also still afraid of going back down into “the pit”—that time when I had no hope.
+Their fragility and suffering reminded me of my own fragility and suffering.
+Their fear reminded me that I am also afraid of going back down into “the pit”—that time when I had no hope.

 In fact, one day a friend I hadn’t talked to in a long time, whose child was facing cancer, texted me and asked me about part of my treatment.
 Through a delayed and terse text, I made it pretty clear I didn’t want to “talk shop” about cancer.